Chun5/works/index.rst

 - **Easy to use**
 ::

-   Task orientation: In the context of a product, a focus on helping users do tasks that support their goals
+   Task orientation: A focus on helping users do tasks that support their goals
    Accuracy: Freedom from mistake or error; adherence to fact or truth
    Completeness: The inclusion of all necessary parts-and only those parts

 - **Easy to understand**
 ::

-   Clarity: Freedom from ambiguity or obscurity; using language in such a way that users understand it the first time that they read it
+   Clarity: Freedom from ambiguity or obscurity; using language clear to understand
-   Concreteness: The inclusion of appropriate examples, scenarios, similes, analogies, specific language, and graphics
+   Concreteness: The inclusion of appropriate examples, scenarios, analogies, and graphics
    Style: Correctness and appropriateness of writing conventions and of words and phrases

 - **Easy to find**